-Drive to Chitkul.
+Drive to Chitkul

 We started our drive towards Chitkul after a leisurely breakfast at Banjara Camps in Sangla where we were staying.
-We intended to go beyond Chitkul as some adventurous people do manage to go, so we made no other plans for the rest of the day.
+We intended to go beyond the village as some adventurous people do manage to go, so we made no other plans for the rest of the day.
 As soon as we got out of Sangla the landscape started changing.
-We were driving with Baspa River flowing to our right.
+We were driving with the Baspa River flowing to our right.
 Every now and then we started meeting streams that were enthusiastically running towards the Baspa as if full of joy for the anticipated union.
 There were big and small bridges that we crossed.

 What we found amazing was that each bridge had all the vital details mentioned on a board on either side of it.
-You know exactly what the water body is called if it is a Nallah, a River or a Rivulet along with the technical details of the bridge.
+You know exactly what the water body is called if it is a Nallah, a River, or a Rivulet along with the technical details of the bridge.

 Once we crossed Rakcham, we started seeing lots of big and small rocks all around.
-It almost looked like we have reached the city of Stones, all we could see was stones and stones.
+It almost looked like we have reached the city of Stones, all we could see were stones and stones.
 Here and there hanging glaciers glistened in the sunshine.

-Bengal in Chitkul Himachal.
+Bengal in Himachal

-Walk along River Baspa in Chitkul.
+Walk along River Baspa in Chitkul

 I walked through the sandy path to reach the edge of Baspa – that was flowing like a girl in her adolescent years – not yet aware of the ways of the world and full of hope and optimism.
-The edges of Baspa River had some smooth stones in various colors.
+The edges of the Baspa River had some smooth stones in various colors.
 I remember I counted the colors and there were more than 7 colors not counting the various shades and patterns they had on them.